 4. Use the Right Tools to Keep Teams Organised

 Managing a remote workforce means you have to know how to structure your team so that they can deliver better productivity in every environment.
 Since you won’t be in the same place to oversee them, you will need tools to empower teams and keep them organised.
-For example, you can use tools like Dropbox or Google Drive to share files with everyone so that your team has access to all kind of information.
-You can also use tools like Trello to set deadlines and manage projects better.
-There are many other tools that you can use to monitor the time that each employee spends on a task or project.
+For example, you can use tools like Dropbox or Google Drive or Studocu to share files with everyone.
+Last is especially recommended if you are combining remote work with studying so that your team has access to all kinds of information.

 While remote teams do benefit from the freedom to work independently, it doesn’t mean that they don’t need tools that keep them on track.
 Even a simple tool like a cloud-based calendar can help in arranging meetings with colleagues or a collaboration tool like VoIP Business can help you monitor your team’s performances actively.